Azdaroth/Azdaroth.github.io/_posts/2020-06-07-race-conditions-on-rails.markdown

 ## Advisory lock

 It often happens that we need to prevent concurrent execution of the code, but it's not the database table or a database row that we need to have locked.
-Instead, we need something like Ruby `Mutex` that would be applicable to multiple processes, not to just threads within the same process, so that the same code would be executed sequentially.
+Instead, we need something like Ruby `Mutex` that would be applicable to multiple processes, not to just threads within the same process, so that the  code will be executed sequentially.

 Fortunately, PostgresSQL offers a great feature for precisely this purpose - [advisory locks](https://www.postgresql.org/docs/12/explicit-locking.html#ADVISORY-LOCKS).
 What is more, there is [with_advisory_lock](https://github.com/ClosureTree/with_advisory_lock) gem that simplifies using advisory locks.